 b) security for that plane.
 This does not preclude a plane requesting security services from another plane, but that is a decision made within the plane, as to whether to use offered security services or mechanisms within the plane itself.

-Editor's note: Whether this applies to every plane needs to be evaluated and described later.

 NOTE: Terminology such as client and server are not meant to imply specific physical implementation of a functional entity.

 7.2 Description of the planes